-In modern times, engineer and professor of animal science Temple Grandin has spoken praises of black cats.
-Grandin claims that there is a relationship between fur color and animals’ behavior.
+There may be something about the coat of a black cat that makes it more likely to have a good personality!
+Engineer and professor of animal science Temple Grandin claims that there is a relationship between fur color and animals’ behavior.
 Black cats, she says, are known to be more sociable and therefore make great pets.

 Aside from all this, black cats are beautiful!
 Who could not love their playfulness, their loyalty and their mystery?
 Yet due to their bad reputation and association with evil, black cats are reportedly the most overlooked animals in shelters.
 If you are adopting a pet, please consider a black cat.
 Guaranteed to bring health, prosperity, love and luck 🙂